University of California, San Diego

 Class participation.
 This is a seminar, not a lecture course.
 I expect you to participate actively during class each week.
 There are lots of ways to do this: ask questions, comment, critique, explain, think out loud.

-You can, if you prefer, write a traditional research paper instead of the five comments.
+You can, if you prefer, write a traditional research paper instead of the three empirical analysis proposals.
 See me for details.

 Grading.
 Class participation 30%, presentation 30%, empirical analysis proposals 40%.